astro-datalab/digestor/docs/sdss.rst

   but the vast majority will.
 * Also include plate, mjd, fiber in duplicates.
 Flag duplicates that may only exist on disk.
+* Flag "primary" entries that only exist on disk.

 Notes
 ^^^^^